powerpcme/VinylPi/README.md

 - Right now when the script is ran, A lot of ALSA garbage is displayed but cleared after a bit, Unsure how to fix this but not really program breaking.
 - Since we are using Shazam for the song detection, It seems more obscure songs are not getting picked up, We could potentially add other detection methods in the future but this is the easiest currently.

+### Future additions

+- I would like to have a docker version of this that would make installation a bit more straight forward.
+- Some sort of discord rich presence add on would be cool, Unsure of how to add this with out it being a hassle.